LabCorp CEO says coronavirus in U.S. is spreading faster than it can add testing capacity

 "I am concerned about it, but we have to look at it holistically," he said, stressing the need for American residents to wear face masks and continue practicing social distancing.
 He added that quicker turnaround time for tests is a part of the solution, along with further progress on research for vaccines and therapeutics.

-"If we pull those things together, I believe we can believe this virus and get the country up and running again in a very significant way," he said.
+"If we pull those things together, I believe we can beat this virus and get the country up and running again in a very significant way," he said.